 ARPA-E promptly notifies Applicants of its determination to encourage or discourage the submission of a Full Application.
 ARPA-E sends a notification letter by email to the technical and administrative points of contact designated by the Applicant in ARPA-E eXCHANGE.
-ARPA-E will not provide feedback in the notification letter.
+ARPA-E provides feedback in the notification letter in order to guide further development of the proposed technology.

 Applicants may submit a Full Application even if they receive a notification discouraging them from doing so.
-By discouraging the submission of a Full Application, ARPA-Eintends to convey its lack of programmatic interest in the proposed project.
+By discouraging the submission of a Full Application, ARPA-E intends to convey its lack of programmatic interest in the proposed project.
 Such assessments do not necessarily reflect judgments on the merits of the proposed project.
 The purpose of the Concept Paper phase is to save Applicants the considerable time and expense of preparing a Full Application that is unlikely to be selected for award negotiations.